How To Freeze Strawberries

 These steps will work for any berries you want to freeze giving you a wonderful variety in your winter freezer.

-Although it is not require, I highly recommend growing your own berries.
-Nothing is better than knowing your fruit is definitely organic and if you grow berries yourself you will know the exact path your fruit took from start to finish.
+Although it is not required, I highly recommend growing your own berries.
+Nothing is better than knowing your fruit is organic, and if you grow berries yourself, you will know the exact path your fruit took from start to finish.

 SLCG Pro Tip: Before you visit a strawberry field, make a call to see what pesticides, if any, they use.
 This information will determine if the field you wanted to visit is a growing fruit that is organic.